Official Tourism Website for Hampshire

 The county also boasts some of the best gardens in the UK.
 Discover the beauty of Exbury Gardens & Steam Railway in the New Forest or Sir Harold Hillier Gardens in Romsey.

+The county’s coastline is popular with walkers, nature lovers and sailors and offers a variety of things to do in Hampshire.
+Hayling Island has one of the best beaches in the county, perfect for a fun day out by the seaside and an area well known for windsurfing and kitesurfing.
 For some of the best views across the Solent, visit Lepe Country Park at Exbury.
 Here you can watch the ships pass in and out of Southampton and discover the historic D-Day remains.

 If you like outdoor activities, head to Calshot, which is home to one of the South's biggest outdoor centres, Calshot Activities Centre.
 You'll also find lots of brightly coloured beach huts lining the seafront.

-If you are looking for a more unique shopping experience discover the pretty market towns of Romsey, Alresford, Stockbridge, Lymington and Petersfield or the medieval city of Winchester
+There are plenty of opportunities to indulge in shopping across Hampshire.
+Shopaholics will love West Quay Shopping Centre in Southampton, Gunwharf Quays in Portsmouth and Festival Place in Basingstoke.
+If you are looking for a more unique shopping experience discover the pretty market towns of Romsey, Alresford, Stockbridge, Lymington and Petersfield or the medieval city of Winchester.

 Take a look at Hampshire's superb shopping facilities in Basingstoke, Portsmouth, Southampton and Winchester which are among the best in the country.